An equivalence between two frameworks for real algebraic K-theory: Introduction

 \section{Introduction}

-Hermitian $K$-theory, also known as Grothendieck-Witt theory, originated from the problem of classifying hermitian forms and their automorphisms and became a powerful invariant connecting different areas of mathematics, such as algebraic surgery theory, arithmetic geometry, and motivic homotopy theory.
+Hermitian $K$-theory originated from the problem of classifying hermitian forms and became a powerful invariant connecting different areas of mathematics, such as algebraic surgery theory, arithmetic geometry, and motivic homotopy theory.
+In the classical approaches to hermitian $K$-theory it was necessary to assume that 2 is invertible in the ring.
+This condition guarantees that hermitian and quadratic forms over the ring are equivalent, which was crucial to make hermitian $K$-theory well-behaved and amenable for computations.
+For example \cite{schlichting2017hermitian} achieved a nonconnective delooping of the Grothendieck-Witt space to a Grothendieck-Witt spectrum only if 2 is invertible in the ring.
+Hornbostel \cite{Hornbostel} proved that hermitian $K$-theory is representable by a motivic spectrum.